Opinion | I'm a toxicologist. America's coronavirus obsession with bleach scares me.

 Many parts of the country have not been devastated as much as epicenters like New York City and are seeing decreased hospitalizations because citizens are staying home.
 Poison control centers, however, have seen a massive increase in calls secondary to exposures to cleaners and disinfectants over this same time period.
 There are reports of people ingesting bleaches, isopropyl alcohol and hand sanitizer, and suffering the toxic effects of mixing chemical cleaning agents together and creating poisonous gases.

-It is no coincidence that multiple conspiracies have circulated about the medical profession amidst the coronavirus pandemic.
+In uncertain times, conspiracy theories can seem appealing, and it is no coincidence that multiple conspiracies have circulated.

 In uncertain times, conspiracy theories can seem appealing, and it is no coincidence that multiple conspiracies have circulated about the medical profession amidst the coronavirus pandemic.
 Desperate individuals are looking for hope anywhere they can find it.
 As a medical professional, I am just as concerned and worried as most of the public.
 I, too, want to find better solutions to both prevent and treat COVID-19.